 Drawbacks to the Lipper Rating System

-The Lipper rating system isn’t perfect, and it has its drawbacks that make some investors unwilling to make decisions based off of the ratings.
-Since mutual funds are ranked in the top 20% of all funds, there is some room for error in actual performance.
-The 20% threshold makes it easy for large fund managers to introduce new mutual funds and increase their size or in other categories without necessarily earning it.
+The Lipper rating system isn’t perfect, and it has its drawbacks, which make some investors unwilling to make decisions based off of the ratings.
+Since mutual funds are ranked in the top 20% of all funds, there’s some room for error in actual performance.
+The 20% threshold makes it easy for large fund managers to introduce new mutual funds and increase their size, or in other categories, without necessarily earning it.

-This means that some funds can be ranked in the top 20% even if the overall score of the fund has not improved at all.
-If a bunch of new competitors enters the market and they climb from being ranked in the second 20% to the top 20%, then they become a Lipper Leader even if their scores decreased overall.
+This means that some funds can be ranked in the top 20% even if the overall score of the fund hasn’t improved.
+If a bunch of new competitors enter the market and they climb from being ranked in the second 20% to the top 20%, then they become a Lipper Leader even if their scores decreased overall.

 Investment Tips